ravindrahvasudeva/My_Profile/README.md

 # My_Profile

-A single mobile application that integrates all relevant personal data, such as from GitHub, LinkedIn, & blogs.
+A mobile application that integrates all relevant personal data, such as from GitHub, LinkedIn, & blogs.